 •Choices about how they record their learning.

 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our e-safety lessons.

 Mutual respect and tolerance of those with different faiths and beliefs

-Fernvale Primary is in an area which is culturally diverse and we are proud to promote and celebrate our different backgrounds and beliefs.
-Mutual respect is at the heart of our aims and ethos – To develop understanding of and respect for a wide range of religious values, languages and cultural traditions and different ways of life – one of our school diamond rules is 'Care for everyone and everything' which makes sure we always respect everyone and everything.
+Fernvale Primary is in an area that is culturally diverse and we are proud to promote and celebrate our different backgrounds and beliefs.
+Mutual respect is at the heart of our aims and ethos – To develop an understanding of and respect for a wide range of religious values, languages and cultural traditions and different ways of life – one of our school diamond rules is 'Care for everyone and everything which makes sure we always respect everyone and everything.